SuyashSrivastav/FizzBuzz/README.md

 To run the backend:
-cd into the directory and run the script: go run main.go
+cd into the directory and run the command: "go run main.go"

 To run the frontend:
-cd into my-app and run npm i and the npm start
+cd into my-app and run "npm i" and then "npm start"